Why Clean Label Project’s Methodology is Unique

 Clean Label Project’s mission is to educate consumers so they can make informed choices every time they shop.
 We accomplish this by using scientific data to identify toxins in consumer products and by sharing this information with you, the consumer.
-However, we also believe it’s important to understand what kinds of contaminants products are tested for and the potential effects.
-Listed below are some of the 130 contaminant pet foods and consumer products are tested for and the potential effects.
+We evaluate the good stuff too like ingredient quality.
+Listed below are some of the 130 contaminant pet foods and consumer products are tested for and the potential health effects.

 Cadmium is a toxic natural element found worldwide.
 It enters the food chain through industrial contamination of soil and water, but is also found in cigarettes.
 Cadmium can be found in fruits, vegetables and grains such as rice, as well as organ meats, shellfish and protein drinks.
 Exposure to cadmium can damage kidneys in humans and animals.1